-Likewise, conservation and renewal of degraded agricultural lands, forests and other environmental resources, along with combating desertification, is a major challenge to sustainable development.
+Likewise, conservation of agricultural land and prevention of its degradation, along with combating desertification, is a major challenge to sustainable development.
+The same applies to forestry and other environmental resources.

 - Balanced Regional Development: Due care has been exercised in providing infrastructure and public services to all regions, achieving very high coverage rates.
 There are, however, disparities in economic activity that have led to internal migration from rural to urban areas.
-The consequent immense increase in city populations and the huge geographic expansion of the cities has put their services and facilities under substantial pressure.
-Achieving regional balance is, therefore, one of the major challenges to sustainable development, calling for stimulation of economic activity in the least developed regions. - Competitiveness of the National Economy: Within a relatively short period, the Kingdom has succeeded in attaining a distinguished economic status, based on economic advantage in energy and petrochemical sector and some other activities.
+The consequent large increase in city populations and the geographic expansion of the cities has put their services and facilities under substantial pressure.
+Achieving regional balance is, therefore, one of the major challenges to sustainable development, calling for stimulation of economic activity in the least developed regions. - Increased Competitiveness of the National Economy: Within a relatively short period, the Kingdom has succeeded in attaining a distinguished economic status, based on an economic advantage in energy, petrochemicals and some other activities.
 However, this advantage rests upon abundance of both energy and financial resources.
-Acquisition of new competitive advantages, leading to increasing and diversifying exports and to enhancing integration into the global economy in the context of accelerating globalization, constitutes one of the major issues of development.
+Therefore, acquisition of new competitive advantages, leading to increased and diversified exports and to enhanced integration into the global economy in the context of accelerating globalization, constitutes one of the strategic issues of development.